MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 4. Select **Publish** to save your changes.

-## Mark fields as required in Sales app
+## Mark fields as required in the Sales app

-If the fields in CRM are not marked as required, you can mark them as required only for Sales app.
-Sellers will be required to enter values for these fields before they can save the record in Sales app.
+If the fields in CRM are not marked as required, you can mark them as required only for the Sales app.
+Sellers will be required to enter values for these fields before they can save the record in the Sales app.

 > [!NOTE]
-> - If a field is marked as required in CRM, it's marked as required in Sales app as well and you can't make it optional.
+> - If a field is marked as required in CRM, it's marked as required in the Sales app as well and you can't make it optional.
-> - If you're using Salesforce, and [you've marked a field as required using the page layout option](https://help.salesforce.com/s/articleView?id=000384974&type=1), the field is not marked as required automatically in Sales app.
-You must manually mark the field as required in Sales app.
+> - If you're using Salesforce, and [you've marked a field as required using the page layout option](https://help.salesforce.com/s/articleView?id=000384974&type=1), the field is not marked as required automatically in the Sales app.
+You must manually mark the field as required in the Sales app.

 1. In Sales admin settings, select **Forms**.